vpahwa171985/jetty-buildpack/README.md

 > This buildpack should work with the Cloudfoundry.com v2 configuration once it is live.

+Jetty Version: 9.0.3.v20130506

 Description
 ----------------

 This buildpack is quite simple to use.
-It is currently hard coded to a specific Jetty version of 9.0.3.v20130506 and to change that the apparent approach is to simply fork this buildpack and tweak that directly.
-To do this simply fork it in GitHub and tweak the JETTY_VERSION string in the jetty_web.rb file.

 If you have modifications to make to the Jetty server that will be running, like perhaps configuring additional static contexts, setting up a proxy servlet, adding items to the jetty.home/lib/ext directory, you can either adapt